cvs-health/testaro/README.md

 #### WAVE

-If a `wave` test act is included in the job, an environment variable named `WAVE_KEY` must exist, with your WAVE API key as its value.
-You can get it from [WebAIM](https://wave.webaim.org/api/).
+If a `wave` test act is included in the job, the WAVE tests will be performed either by the subscription API or by the stand-alone API.

-The `wave` API does not accept a transmitted document for testing.
+If you want the subscription API to perform the tests, you must get a WAVE API key from [WebAIM](https://wave.webaim.org/api/) and assign it as the value of an environment variable named `WAVE_KEY`.
+The subscription API does not accept a transmitted document for testing.
 WAVE must be given only a URL, which it then visits to perform its tests.
 Therefore, you cannot manipulate a page and then have WAVE test it, or ask WAVE to test a page that cannot be reached directly with a URL.

-This limitation of WAVE may be overcome in a future version of Testaro by means of the invocation of the WAVE Chrome extension with Playwright.
+If you want the stand-alone API to perform the tests, you need to have that API installed and running, and the `wave` test act needs to define the URL of your stand-alone API.
+The test act can also define a `prescript` script and/or a `postscript` script.

 ### Browser types